Artificial Intelligence for Scientific Research: Authentic Research Education Framework: AIfSR group organization

-\textbf{\textit{Researcher role:}} The tasks taken on by the group are oftentimes rooted in the natural sciences.
-As such, success at the task would require sufficient knowledge of its scientific background.
-Members who are assigned to the Researcher role are required to be able to bridge this gap between the scientific background of the task and the steps needed to work towards implementation.
-They are expected to act as scientific communicators who can survey the relevant literature and communicate the important details to other team members and any external audiences.
-This role is usually assigned to students with demonstrated skills in being able to survey, compile, understand and communicate scientific literature.
-Background in the sciences is desirable, though not strictly necessary, as we have observed from participating students in past semesters.
+\textbf{\textit{Researcher role:}} The researcher's responsibility is to understand thoroughly the needs of the team’s collaborator.
+The team should clearly understand the research workflow they aim to optimize or enhance.
+The team needs to be able to propose how AI/ML can help in a specific laboratory.
+The researcher is responsible for building a strong knowledge and understanding foundation for the domain area and making sure that the solution that will be built will actually help in real life.
+Communicating/translating between ML and Science language is an essential part of the responsibilities.
+A person in the researcher role is expected to act as a scientific communicators who can survey the relevant literature and communicate the important details to other team members and any external audiences.
+This role is usually assigned to students with demonstrated research experience.
+As we have observed from participating students in past semesters, a background in the sciences is desirable, though not strictly necessary.

-\textbf{\textit{ML role:}} The role of the ML person is to implement the solution to the task.
-The ML person is responsible for all parts of the solution, including, but not limited to, data processing, model development, model evaluation, and code management.
-The ML person is also required to have sufficient knowledge of machine learning methodologies to be able to apply them properly to any given task.
-Crucially, this role is usually given to students who have background knowledge in ML but may not have enough practical experience.
-This role is not meant to teach students ML from the ground up but is an opportunity for them to apply what they've learned in the classroom in a real-world setting.
+\textbf{\textit{ML role:}} The role of the ML specialist is to implement the solution to the task.
+The ML/AI specialist is responsible for all parts of the solution, including, but not limited to, data processing, model development, model evaluation, and code management.
+A person in the ML role is required to have sufficient knowledge of machine learning methodologies to be able to apply them properly to any given task.
+This role is not meant to teach students ML from the ground up.
+This role provides an opportunity to apply the skills and knowledge obtained in a classroom and during work on popular datasets (such as those at Kaggle).
+That being said, we have many participants who come with extensive experience in industry or research and are joining the team to have an opportunity to work on really unique datasets and tasks with real-life impact.